HartsyAI/SwarmUI-MagicPromptExtension/README.md

 **MagicPrompt Tab:**

-1. **Access the tab:** Click on the tab and you will see how it is seperated into two sections.
+1. **Access the tab:** Click on the tab and you will see how it is separated into two sections.
 The Vision and Chat sections.
 2. **Chat:**
 **Select a mode:** Choose between "Prompt", "Chat", and "Vision" modes using the radio buttons at the top.
 This will switch between your instructions and the vision mode will use the selected vision model.
 ![Chat](Images/Screenshots/chat_mode.PNG)